tarunkumar519/articles/ckydz26hj033g8gs132bmaee1.md

 ## Whats happening?

-We're creating a persistent reverse shell(more about reverse shell [[link here]](https://www.netsparker.com/blog/web-security/understanding-reverse-shells/)).
+We're creating a persistent reverse shell(more about reverse shell [here](https://www.netsparker.com/blog/web-security/understanding-reverse-shells/)).

 First, it downloads both of your files via powershell, then it clears our Windows + R history to clear any traces of itself (if you're using  USB RubberDucky).
 Then it uses the UAC bypass technique i shared at the end of this post to create scheduled task called **Windows Update Assistant**, which is set to be executed to run with **NT Authority\\SYSTEM** privileges(high level privileges or access) in our **.XML** file.
 Then it marks our **nc64.exe** file as hidden system file, which is also now called **svchost.exe** and then it deletes our **.XML** file, since system doesn't need it anymore after task is created.